4817 Butler Road Glyndon, MD 21071

 Custom Nightguards

 A nightguard is simply a custom nighttime mouthguard that protects your teeth.
-Your dentist will custom make it to fit perfectly in your mouth from dental impressions.
-This way it fits perfectly over your teeth to protect your teeth while you sleep.
-This custom dental treatment will protect your teeth from the constant nighttime grinding and clenching.
-It will significantly reduce your risk of damaging your teeth.
+Your dentist will custom-make it to fit perfectly in your mouth from dental impressions.
+This way, it fits perfectly over your teeth to protect them while you sleep.
+This custom dental treatment will protect your teeth from constant nighttime grinding and clenching, significantly reducing your risk of damaging them.

 Bite Alignment Therapy